-Source of Reserve

-Ireland Northern Ireland
+Source of Reserve Ireland Northern Ireland

-I Synchronised Generating Synchronised Generating Units Units Turlough Hill Units when in pumping mode 54 MW of Response from DSUs EWIC Interconnector (up to 75 MW) Response from 50% of available battery capacity assumed 11 MW of Response from DSUs Moyle Interconnector (up to 75 MW) Response from 50% of available battery capacity assumed O M/ $V$ 50 MW OTVIVV 30 10100 (Defined as the MW output of a conventional generator above its minimum load) (Defined as the MW output of a conventional generator above its minimum load) pumping mode 54 MW of Response from DSUs EWIC Interconnector (up to 75 MW) Response from 50% of available battery capacity assumed 0 MW (Defined as the MW output of a conventional generator above its
+Regulating Reserve Synchronised Generating Units Synchronised Generating Units Non or Partially Regulating Reserve Please Note: Since 1 st April 2021 the TSOs are operating the battery portfolio on a trial basis which will evolve as the TSOs' operational experience, business processes and IT tools mature.
+Turlough Hill Units when in pumping mode 54 MW of Response from DSUs EWIC Interconnector (up to 75 MW) Response from 50% of available battery capacity assumed 11 MW of Response from DSUs Moyle Interconnector (up to 75 MW) Response from 50% of available battery capacity assumed Negative Ramping Reserve 0 MW 50 MW Please Note: From 14th of January 2021 the negative reserve trial completed resulting in a permanent reduction of the requirement in Ireland from 100MW to 0MW.
+(Defined as the MW output of a conventional generator above its minimum load) (Defined as the MW output of a conventional generator above its minimum load)